microsoft/typechat.net/README.md

 ## TypeChat ##
 TypeChat uses language models to translate user intent into JSON that adheres to a schema.
 This JSON is then validated and deserialized into a typed object, with additional constraint checking applied as needed.

-TypeChat include:
+TypeChat includes:
-* Json Translators
+* Json Translators (JsonTranslator<T>)
 * Json Validators
-* Schema Exporters from .NET Types to schema expressed using Typescript.
-Schema export includes support for:
+* Schema Exporters.
+Generate schema for .NET Types using the concise syntax of Typescript.
+Includes support for:
   * Dynamic export at runtime.
-This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
+This is especially needed for scenarios where the schema must include dynamic lists and vocabularies: e.g. available product names, lists of players in a team.
   * Vocabularies: easy unions of string tables, like in Typescript, along with support for dynamic loading.
   * Auomated schema export supports common scenarios, as shown in the examples.
 Additional scenarios may be supported in the future.
 * Extensibility interfaces let you use custom hand (such as hand-authored written) schemas, validators and even prompts.